Search Insulin Index

 About the Author

-James Talbot is a science writer with a background in nutrition biochemistry and a passion for making clinical research accessible to everyone.
-He has written for publications like Healthline, WellnessWire, and Precision Nutrition, and has worked with dietitians, physicians, and researchers to communicate complex topics in plain language.
+Dr. David Ludwig is a science writer with a background in nutrition biochemistry and a passion for making clinical research accessible to everyone.
+He has written for publications like The American Journal of Clinical Nutrition, Pediatrics, JAMA Internal Medicine, Healthline, WellnessWire, Journal of Nutrition, European Journal of Clinical Nutrition, and Precision Nutrition, and has worked with dietitians, physicians, and researchers to communicate complex topics in plain language.
 His interest in the insulin index began after using it to reverse his own prediabetes diagnosis.

 Call to Action